UW-Hydro/bmorph/docs/bmorph_tutorial.rst

     reference_window = train_window

-``interval`` is the length of``bmorph``'s application intervals, typically a factor of years to preserver hydrologic relationships.
+``interval`` is the length of``bmorph``'s application intervals, typically a factor of years to preserve hydrologic relationships.
 Note that for ``pandas.DateOffset``, 'year' and 'years' are different and an 's' should always be included here for ``bmorph`` to run properly, even for a single year.

 ``overlap`` describes how many days the bias correction cumulative distribtuion function windows should overlap in total with each other. ``overlap`` is evenly distributed before and after this window.
+This is used to reduce discontinuities between application periods.

-``condition_var`` names the variable to use in conditioning, such as maximum temperature (tmax), seasonal precipitation (seasonal_precip), or minimum temperature (tmin).
+``condition_var`` names the variable to use in conditioning, such as maximum temperature (tmax), seasonal precipitation (seasonal_precip), or daily minimum temperature (tmin).
 At this time, only one conditioning meterological variable can be used per ``bmorph`` execution.
 In this example, ``tmax`` and ``seasonal_precip`` have been commented out to select ``tmin`` as